 The following stuvus links will let you review listings of all recognized groups and initiatives at the University of Stuttgart that you might like to join:

-Many groups and research groups are supported, encouraged and financed by the Center for Education and Qualifications (zlw):
+Many groups and research groups are supported, encouraged and financed by the Center for Higher Education and Lifelong Learning (zlw):